How to prepare for a greenhouse gas audit

-With many companies now measuring and reporting their greenhouse gas emissions, we are seeing a growing level of interest in independent audit and assurance over emissions invetories.
+With many companies now measuring and reporting their greenhouse gas (GHG) emissions, we are seeing a growing level of interest in independent audit and assurance over emissions inventories.

-As both preparers of greenhouse gas inventories and independent carbon auditors (never at the same time!), we have some good insight into the practical things that will make for a good inventory and a smooth audit, and some of the areas where companies can become unstuck.
+As both preparers of greenhouse gas inventories and independent carbon auditors (never at the same time!), we have good insight into the practical things that will make for a good GHG inventory and a smooth audit, and some of the areas where companies can get stuck.

 So we thought we’d share our top tips to ensure your emissions inventory is audit-ready.